 Traditionally, white bread in the USA is made through a process that includes mixing, fermentation, proofing, baking, cooling, slicing, and packaging.
-The basic ingredients used in this process are wheat flour (enriched with vitamins and minerals like niacin, iron, thiamine mononitrate, riboflavin, and folic acid), water, yeast, salt, sugar and fat (such as butter, vegetable oil, or lard).
+This process uses basic ingredients like wheat flour enriched with vitamins and minerals (such as niacin, iron, thiamine mononitrate, riboflavin, and folic acid), water, yeast, salt, sugar, and fat (such as butter, vegetable oil, or lard).

 5 Common Additives in White American Bread